galbiston/rdf-tables/README.md

 *  Explicit URIs are preserved unchanged, e.g. "http://example.org/my#ClassA".
 *  Prefixes are expanded using the loaded prefixes, e.g. "my:ClassA" becomes "http://example.org/my#ClassA".
 *  All other cases the base URI is applied, e.g. "ClassA" becomes "http://example.org/my#ClassA".

+Objects will be created by default with rdfs:label using the local name portion of the URI, but can be switched off globally.
+It can also be switched on globablly for all Objects to be created as a members of the class owl:NamedIndividual, but switched off by default.

 Literals:
 * The Datatype URI specified in the column header is applied with the data in the cell to form a Literal.